labstructbioinf/pLM-BLAST/README.md

 :sun_with_face: Note that only the base filename should be specified for the query and database (extensions are added automatically) :sun_with_face:

 The `-cpc X` with `X` > 0 option enables the use of cosine similarity pre-screening, which improves search speed.
 This option is recommended for typical applications, such as query vs database search.
-Follow `scripts/example.sh` for more examples and run `plmblast.py -h` for more options.
+Follow [the link](examples/README.md) for more examples and run `plmblast.py -h` for more options.

 # Remarks